slatedb/slatedb/rfcs/0004-checkpoints.md

 impl DbReader {
     /// Creates a database reader that can read the contents of a database (but cannot write any
     /// data).
 The caller can provide an optional checkpoint.
 If the checkpoint is provided, the
-    /// reader will read using the specified checkpoint and will not periodically refresh the checkpoint.
-Otherwise, the reader creates a new checkpoint pointing to the current manifest and refreshes it periodically as specified in the options. pub async fn open(
+    /// reader will read using the specified checkpoint and will not periodically refresh the
+    /// checkpoint.
+Otherwise, the reader creates a new checkpoint pointing to the current manifest
+    /// and refreshes it periodically as specified in the options.
+It also removes the previous
+    /// checkpoint once any ongoing reads have completed. pub async fn open(
         path: Path,
         object_store: Arc<dyn ObjectStore>,